alancameronwills/localmap/README.md

 Intended for recording people's stories about places on the map.

 ## Backlog
+1. Tags filter the index as well as the map
+2. Sub-places / clusters.
+Expand a place and it reveals its contents on map and index.
+3. Google map base as an option.
+Still need to be able to switch to OS map.
+4. Add StreetView as an option.
+Open it at a point, add it to pics.
+5. Separate for different projects: Terms docs
+5. Separate for different projects: Admin permissions
+5. Separate for different projects: Notification emails
+17. Automatically open Show Me How on first use.

+14. !
+Sound clips shouldn't play during a repeat of a slideshow.
+18.	!
+Facebook login not working
 1. Non-MS/Google group sign-in
-2. Projects.
-Authors always work in the context of a project.
-Map points you add are always assigned to that project.
-The project is set by the URI: when you share the map with others, you send them a link that includes the project.
-On entering the bare URI without a project, you get to choose from current projects, or enter a new one.
 3. Projects: auto selection based on location
-8. *Roles.
-Project has a designated set of admins who have write access to all items in the project.
-Superadmins have write access to everything.*
 2. !Multiple upload drops some
-3. Switch to Google underlying; open street view at a point
 8. "Highlight new items" button for anyone.
-19. Just my stuff: items I have created.
+19. "Just my stuff": items I have created.
-12. App Insights: users
 13. Historical date/period
-13. Multiple notes on one place
+13. Multiple items on one place

-6.	*!
-Lightbox keyboard: Left and right arrow keys.*
-8.  *!
-OS map goes stale.*
-14. Clusters
+17. Editing help / First edit screen.
+When an author first adds a note or opens a note for editing, guidance appears about what types of content are acceptable.
+Caveats about copyright, particularly of photos; and about references to living persons.
+Doesn’t appear again unless you click the “?” on the edit screen.

 24. Multi-user contributions.
 One author can add material to a note started by another.
 Text contributions appear in rule-separated blocks, with author name at top.
 Authors can subsequently edit or delete their own contributions.
-11. !
-Pics are distorted in petals.
-14. Auto sync Git-Azure
+14. Auto sync Git-Azure server side
 14. !
-After ediing places, language flip sometimes hangs - gets stuck in innerHtml changes?
+After editing places, language flip sometimes hangs - gets stuck in innerHtml changes?
 14. User-created tags.
-14. !
-Sound clips shouldn't play during a repeat of a slideshow.

-15. Tags are defined per project.
-8. New stuff report is emailed to admins of a project.
 16. Lightbox: Swipe left/right on tablet/phone.
 17. !
 After closing direct link, help should show.
-18.	!
-Facebook login not working
-17. Automatically open Show Me How on first use.
-17. Editing help / First edit screen.
-When an author first adds a note or opens a note for editing, guidance appears about what types of content are acceptable.
-Caveats about copyright, particularly of photos; and about references to living persons.
-Doesn’t appear again unless you click the “?” on the edit screen.
 10. Online copyright release form.
 21. Auto translation.
 User can click to see a machine translation of user content to their preferred language.
 [The translator APIs are quite easy to use!]
 27.	?Target only for phones and tablets – use right-click/long click for PCs/Macs.
 31. Offline tracking.
 Downloads neighbouring map tiles while connected so that in case of disconnection while walking around, the map still works.
-33. Agglomeration.
-Places can be connected into a group.
-All except one principal place appear are normally hidden; they appear only when you click the principal.
-Use for example to show the detailed locations within an area – eg different points around St David’s Cathedral.
 35. Offline option - download map tiles
 36. Tag media
 37. Drone view - sync w drone movement